CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 ### Polar Vortex

 Stunning visualization from Tim Wallace using GFS forecast data.
-It has gorgeous colours and almost looks like art.
+It has gorgeous colors and almost looks like art.
 I would print this out and hang it on the wall.
-And there are plenty more where this awesome thing came from:
+Also, there are plenty more where this awesome thing came from:

 {{< tweet 1090071529818214401 >}}